create3000/x_ite/docs/_posts/components/RigidBodyPhysics/Contact.md

 Contact nodes are produced as output events when two collidable objects or spaces make contact.

-The Contact node belongs to the **RigidBodyPhysics** component and requires at least level **2,** its default container field is *contacts.* It is available from X3D version 3.2 or higher.
+The Contact node belongs to the **RigidBodyPhysics** component and requires at least support level **2,** its default container field is *contacts.* It is available from X3D version 3.2 or higher.

 ## Hierarchy